nanobox-io/nanobox-docs/source/local-dev/local-setup.html.md

 Running `nanobox dev` inside of your application directory will provision your virtual environment and drop you into an interactive console where you can run dependency managers, start web and worker processes, etc.

-### .nanofile
+### .nanobox/config.yml
-Whenever you run `nanobox dev`, Nanobox will look for file named `.nanofile`.
-This is a config file that defines what resources to allocate to your Nanobox VM. **The nanofile is optional** and only necessary when you want anything other than the defaults.
-More information is available in the [.nanofile doc](/local-dev/nanofile/).
+Whenever you run `nanobox dev`, Nanobox will look for or create a file at `~/.nanobox/.config.yml`.
+This config file defines what resources to allocate to your Nanobox VM. **The config.yml is optional** and only necessary when you want anything other than the defaults.
+More information is available in the [Nanobox config.yml doc](/local-dev/nanobox-config-yml/).